Best Blueberry Picking near NYC: Favorite Farms and Festivals

 About 80 minutes by car from Midtown Manhattan

-Perched at the top of a hill, the orchard has gorgeous views of the Hudson Valley to enjoy while you pick.
+Perched at the top of a hill, the orchard has gorgeous views of the Hudson Valley to enjoy while you go blueberry picking near NYC.
 There's also a small petting zoo with ducks, goats, and other barnyard animals for the kids.
-Cash only.
+There is a $5 admission charge for adults and kids over the age of 4 with $3 credited back when you pay for your berries.
+The farm is cash-only.

 Find more berry farms on our Westchester site.